Henry Thomas Austen Born 8 June 1771 died 12 March 1850

 For the Love of Eliza

 Henry met his exotic cousin when she visited Steventon in his youth.
 The Austen children would put on plays together, similar to those Jane imagines in Mansfield Park.
 Eliza was married at the time, and it was only when her husband was killed in France, did she return to England and her Austen cousins.
 They were married on New Years Eve 1797 in London.
-Henry was heartbroken when Eliza died in April 1813 at the young age of 51, after a long illness.
+It seems she had breast cancer, like her mother, and Jane helped nurse her through a long illness.
+Henry was heartbroken when Eliza died in April 1813 at the young age of 51.
+She is buried alongside her son.

 After Jane’s Death